 While Global Research welcomes broad political critique and analysis, we do not publish polemics directed against individual authors.

-Endnotes and endnote numbering should be entered as text to allow for easy conversion, rather than encrypted (with a hyperlink) as in a word document.
+Endnote numbering should be entered as text to allow for easy conversion, rather than encrypted (with a hyperlink) as in a word document.
 Hyperlinks can be used to link to sources and references, Do not, however attach hyperlinks to endnote numerals.
-Use Arabic numerals (184.108.40.206.5) rather than Roman (i, ii, iii…).
+For endnote numbering, use Arabic numerals (184.108.40.206.5) rather than Roman (i, ii, iii…).
 The text of the submission should appear in text form in the body of the email message.
 Text can be hyperlinked in the body of the article.
 Avoid the use of long url addresses in the text.

 The article should include a short biographical blurb (1-3 sentences) on the author at the foot of the article in italics, with the author’s name in bold.